AlexWorx/ALib-Class-Library/docs/pages/alib_mod_time.md

 Therefore, no \b %DateTime values are stored with log entries, and if calendrical display is needed, a conversion using class \b %TickConverter is performed.
 The object used for this is created only once and in favor to provide steady log dates, is not updated by the module.
-This means, if a software runs for a longer time, changes of the system clock are \b not reflected and therefore, the calendrical date and time values displayed may start to deviate from the true system clock!<br>
+This means, if software runs for a longer time, changes of the system clock are \b not reflected and therefore, the calendrical date and time values displayed may start to deviate from the true system clock!<br>
-A software that is using the module has to decide to either actively
+software that is using the module has to decide to either actively
 \alib{time;TickConverter::SyncClocks;update the converter} (and hence introduce non steady log entries) or to acknowledge the user of the software of  the problem of interpreting the date/time values!
-Now in this sample, a software that implements a server process, probably running for days, weeks or even months without a reset, would synchronize the logging module's time converter on a regular basis, e.g., once an hour, to ensure correct calendrical log dates.
+Now in this sample, software that implements a server process, probably running for days, weeks or even months without a reset, would synchronize the logging module's time converter on a regular basis, e.g., once an hour, to ensure correct calendrical log dates.
-In contrast to that, a software that performs a certain task and then exits would not update the converter as break in the time flow would just be confusing.
+In contrast to that, software that performs a certain task and then exits would not update the converter as break in the time flow would just be confusing.
 A user (reader) of the log file has to be made aware that all calendar dates given, are to be interpreted "relative" to the system's clock setting that the first log-entry showed.

 \I{################################################################################################}
-# 5. Further Support With Module BaseCamp # {#alib_time_system}
+# 5. Further Support With Module Basecamp # {#alib_time_system}

-Two utility classes that are directly concerned to the types of this module have \b not been implemented with this module but with module \alib_basecamp.
-The rationale for this is that these utility classes make use extensive use of other functionality in that module and the goal was to keep this \alib_time_nl a lean and very low level module.
+Two utility classes that are directly concerned with the types of this namespace are implemented with camp \alib_strings.
+Those are:

-The classes are:

-- \alib{lang::system;CalendarDateTime}<br>
+- \alib{strings::util;CalendarDateTime}<br>
   Provides bidirectional conversions between values of class \b %DateTime and gregorian calendar dates and 24h clock times.<br>
   Furthermore, comprehensive features for conversion of values to human-readable strings (formatting) is implemented with this type.

-- \alib{lang::system;CalendarDuration}
+- \alib{strings::util;CalendarDuration}
   Implements bidirectional conversions between duration values of classes \b %DateTime and
   \b Ticks on the one hand and human-readable durations (seconds, minutes, hours, days, etc.) on the other hand.<br>
   Furthermore, "intuitive" conversion of durations to human-readable strings (formatting) is implemented for this type.

 \I{################################################################################################}
 # 6. Utilities # {#alib_time_util}
-To measure a set of durations and receive cumulated, average, minimum and maximum values of all probes, class \alib{time;StopWatch} is provided.
+To measure a set of durations and receive cumulated, average, minimum, and maximum values of all probes, class \alib{time;StopWatch} is provided.

 Furthermore this namespace incorporates types used for conversion of "time points" and